radarez/Vim-configuration/Vim.markdown

 q             # stop recording
 @x            # playback to see if it works correctly 999@x         # repeat 999 times to complete the job

+//##### GIT #####
+//GV.VIM Plugin
+:GV to open commit browser
+You can pass git log options to the command, e.g. :GV -S foobar.
+:GV! will only list commits that affected the current file :GV? fills the location list with the revisions of the current file :GV or :GV? can be used in visual mode to track the changes in the selected lines. q = exit GV